CloudCannon/Academy/_posts/2017-02-07-converting-a-static-site-to-jekyll.md

 The theme we're using is called Creative, you can download a copy [here](https://github.com/CloudCannon/creative-jekyll-theme/archive/static-site.zip).

-First let's unzip the theme, then navigate to the directory in the terminal and run `jekyll serve`:
+First let's unzip the theme, navigate to the directory in the terminal and run `jekyll serve`:

 ~~~bash
 $ cd ~/Downloads/creative # or wherever you've unzipped the template
 $ jekyll serve
 ~~~

-If we open our browser and navigate to [http://localhost:4000](http://localhost:4000), we can see the site.
+If we open our browser and navigate to [http://localhost:4000](http://localhost:4000), we can see the site:

 ![Creative Template](/images/tutorials/convert-static-site/creative.png){: .screenshot}

 ## Layouts

-At this stage it's a four page static site, now it's time to add some Jekyll magic.
+At this stage it's a four page static site, now it's time to add Jekyll functionality.
 Each page has the same header, navigation and footer.
-Let's reduce this repetition by using a [layout](/jekyll-casts/layouts/).
+Let's reduce this repetition by using a [layout](/jekyll/introduction-to-jekyll-layouts/).

 Create `/_layouts/default.html` and copy the contents of `index.html` into it.
 Now we'll delete the content in our layout which changes between pages and replace it with a placeholder variable.
 We'll also replace the contents of `<title>` with {% raw %}`{{ page.title }}`{% endraw %} so we can change it on each page.